jerzyjamroz/os-rcm/README.md

 ALBAOS functionality tests.
 ## Packages
 Extra C functions which deliver extra software capabilities.
-* SCPI - Standard Commands for Programmable Instruments support
+* SCPI - Standard Commands for Programmable Instruments extension
 * SYSORD - standarized system orders
-* XMLparser - Extensible Markup Language support
+* XMLparser - Extensible Markup Language extension
 ## Programs
 Projects developed upon ALBAOS and Packages.
 Each project contans a different hardware architecture (PCB and connections).
 Not all the projects follow exactly this structure as ALBAOS was developed a bit later and as those projects were working, the development time was not invested to rewrite them.
 Each new project (so main function) should be developed in there.
 * FIM - Fast Interlock Module: manages RF plant interlocks and safety